BenjaminSeguin/BenjaminSeguin/README.md

 🧠 About Me

-I'm a Financial Engineering MSc. student at HEC Montréal, with a strong focus on AI and quantitative research.
+I'm a Financial Engineering MSc. graduate from HEC Montréal, with a strong focus on AI and quantitative research.

 📊 Finished writing a research thesis on portfolio construction using sentiment extracted from earnings calls, leveraging transformer-based NLP models and large language models.